Breast Ptosis: How Breasts Sag & Why

 Based on your individual genetics, pregnancy history and weight changes, breasts will sag to varying degrees.
 Plastic surgeons use a classification system to categorize the degree of breast sagging, or ptosis, as shown in the schematic below.
-This classification system also helps Dr. Parker determine what treatment options are best for an individual based on the amount of their breast ptosis.
+This classification system also helps Dr. Parker determine what breast lift options are best for an individual based on the amount of their breast ptosis.

 - A normal breast has the nipple and parenchyma (glandular tissue and fat which compose the breast) of the breast sitting above the crease underneath the breast, or the inframammary fold.